DevExpress-Examples/reporting-winforms-create-hierarchical-report-in-code/README.md

 1. Add the [XRCheckBox](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.UI.XRCheckBox) control to the DetailBand at the left-most position.
 	In this example, the checkbox' [GlyphOptions](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.UI.XRCheckBox.GlyphOptions) property is used to specify custom glyphs for the *checked* and *unchecked* states.

-2. Set the DetailBand's [DrillDownControl](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.UI.DetailBand.DrillDownControl) property to the added XRCheckBox control.
+2. Set the DetailBand's [DrillDownControl](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.UI.DetailBand.DrillDownControl) property to the added `XRCheckBox` control.

-3. Set the XRCheckBox's [CheckState](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.UI.XRCheckBox.CheckState) property to the following expression: [ReportItems].[Detail].[DrillDownExpanded]
+3. Set the XRCheckBox's [CheckState](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.UI.XRCheckBox.CheckState) property to the following expression: `[ReportItems].[Detail].[DrillDownExpanded]`.

 ### Sort Report Data